Abortion laws spark profound changes in other medical care

 Abortion restrictions in a number of states and the Supreme Court’s decision to overturn Roe v.
 Wade are having profound repercussions in reproductive medicine as well as in other areas of medical care.

-“For physicians and patients alike, this is a frightening and fraught time, with new, unprecedented concerns about data privacy, access to contraception, and even when to begin lifesaving care,’’ said Dr. Jack Resneck, president of the American Medical Association.
+“For physicians and patients alike, this is a frightening and fraught time, with new, unprecedented concerns about data privacy, access to contraception, and even when to begin lifesaving care,’’ Dr. Jack Resneck, president of the American Medical Association, said.

 Even in medical emergencies, doctors are sometimes declining immediate treatment.
 In the past week, an Ohio abortion clinic received calls from two women with ectopic pregnancies — when an embryo grows outside the uterus and can’t be saved — who said their doctors wouldn’t treat them.
 Ectopic pregnancies often become life-threatening emergencies and abortion clinics aren’t set up to treat them.

-It’s just one example of “the horrible downstream effects of criminalizing abortion care,” said Dr. Catherine Romanos, who works at the Dayton clinic.
+It’s just one example of “the horrible downstream effects of criminalizing abortion care,” Dr. Catherine Romanos, who works at the Dayton clinic, said.

 MEDICAL DILEMMAS